Loan Repayment

 Under certain circumstances, the federal government will cancel all or part of an educational loan.
 This practice is called loan forgiveness or loan cancellation.

-- Federal loan forgiveness programs
+- Federal loan forgiveness, cancellation, and discharge

 - Loan forgiveness through volunteer work